mabdulah/dotfiles/README.md

 # dotfiles
-contain dotfiles configuration such as .vimrc
+This repository contain dotfiles configuration such as .vimrc